This page describes fine-grained authorization with role-based access control (RBAC), which is available in Cloud Data Fusion versions 6.5 and later.

 - Operators and Admins should be wary of installing untrusted plugins or artifacts as this can present a security risk.

-- Learn how to get started with RBAC in Cloud Data Fusion.
+- Learn how to use RBAC in Cloud Data Fusion.